Canon T6 vs Olympus E-PL1

 One feature that differentiates the E-PL1 and the T6 is in-body image stabilization (IBIS).
-The E-PL1 reduces the risk of handshake-induced blur with all attached lenses, while the T6 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-PL1 reduces the risk of handshake-induced blur with all attached lenses, while the T6 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The T6 writes its imaging data to SDXC cards, while the E-PL1 uses SDHC cards.